-I love my life.
-I love my work.
-I’m known for my cheery disposition and incessant optimism.
+I love my life and my work.
+I’m known for my cheery disposition and perpetual optimism.
 And yet a couple of weeks ago, as I opened my laptop for the working day ahead, all I wanted to do was crawl into a hole and hide.

 So why did I feel an overwhelming sense that anything I wrote today would be awful; that any admin I’d do, I’d screw up; that if I emailed anyone, I’d strike the wrong note and risk alienating them; in short, that it was just all futile and pointless?

-S.A.D is a mood disorder whereby people who normally have good mental health experience depression, at the same time each year.
-This happens most commonly (but not exclusively) in the winter.
+S.A.D is a mood disorder whereby people who usually have good mental health experience depression, at the same time each year.
+It happens most commonly (but not exclusively) in the winter.
 Symptoms can include lethargy, feelings of despondency, the need to sleep for long periods, low libido, irritability, anxiety, difficulty waking up, nausea and an increased craving for carbs.

 But there are two pieces of good news.
 One is that there is light at the end of the tunnel: symptoms, however severe, do routinely clear up.

-And secondly, there are a number of tried-and-tested ways that you can treat S.A.D on a practical level.
+And secondly, there are several tried-and-tested ways that you can treat S.A.D on a practical level.
 In the rest of this article, I’ll go through the most common, and how you can apply them to your life and work.

 1. Light therapy